Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the theory of Lyapunov Functions: Preliminaries

 When $\omega_1=\omega_2=\omega$, $\mathcal{A}$ is closed and $\mathcal{A}:=\{x \in U\;:\; \omega(x)=0 \}$. \end{definition} We forego the usual definition of \emph{robust} $\mathcal{KL}$-stability (see, for example, \cite[Definition~2.3]{kellett2005robustness} or \cite[Definition~3.2]{giladi2019lyapunov}) in favor of remembering the contribution of Kellett and Teel \cite[Theorem~2.10]{kellett2005robustness} that robust stability is equivalent to $\mathcal{KL}$-stability when $T$ satisfies certain conditions on $U$.

 \begin{theorem}[Existence of a Lyapunov function {\cite[Theorem~2.7]{kellett2005robustness}}] Let $T:U \rightrightarrows U$ be upper semicontinuous on $U$ (in the sense of \cite[Definition~2.5]{kellett2005robustness}), and $T(x)$ be nonempty and compact for each $x \in U$.
 Then, for the difference inclusion $x^+ \in Tx$, there exists a smooth Lyapunov function with respect to $(\omega_1,\omega_2)$ on $U$ if and only if the inclusion is robustly $\mathcal{KL}$-stable with respect to $(\omega_1,\omega_2)$ on $U$. \end{theorem} For us, the principal importance of this result is captured by Giladi and R{\"u}ffer's summary that: ``in essence, asymptotic stability implies the existence of a Lyapunov function.''
 They used a related result to guarantee robust $\mathcal{KL}$-stability for their setting, by means of constructing the prerequisite Lyapunov function \cite{giladi2019lyapunov}.
+Similarly, Benoist and Dao and Tam constructed Lyapunov functions to show KL-stability in their respective settings \cite{Benoist,DT}.